debug_new.cpp File Reference

 The length of file name stored if greater than zero.

-#define _DEBUG_NEW_PROGNAME NULL
+#define _DEBUG_NEW_PROGNAME _NULLPTR

 The program (executable) name to be set at compile time.

-It is better to assign the full program path to new_progname in main (at run time) than to use this (compile-time) macro, but this macro serves well as a quick hack.
-Note also that double quotation marks need to be used around the program name, i.e., one should specify a command-line option like -D_DEBUG_NEW_PROGNAME="a.out" in bash, or -D_DEBUG_NEW_PROGNAME="a.exe" in the Windows command prompt.
+It is better to assign the full program path to nvwa::new_progname in main (at run time) than to use this (compile-time) macro, but this macro serves well as a quick hack.
+Note also that double quotation marks need to be used around the program name, i.e., one should specify a command-line option like -D_DEBUG_NEW_PROGNAME=\"a.out\" in bash, or -D_DEBUG_NEW_PROGNAME=\"a.exe\" in the Windows command prompt.

 #define _DEBUG_NEW_REDEFINE_NEW 0